bazelbuild/bazel-blog/_posts/2022-11-15-build-performance-metrics.md

 A clean build is one that builds everything from scratch, while an incremental build reuses some already completed work.

-We suggest looking at clean and incremental builds separately, especially when you are collecting / aggregating metrics that are dependent on the state of Blaze’s caches
+We suggest looking at clean and incremental builds separately, especially when you are collecting / aggregating metrics that are dependent on the state of Bazel’s caches
 (for example [build request size metrics](#deterministic-build-metrics-as-a-proxy-for-build-performance)).
 They also represent two different user experiences.
 As compared to starting a clean build from scratch (which takes longer due to a cold cache), incremental builds happen far more frequently as developers iterate on code (typically faster since the cache is usually already warm).